 The Cosmere reading order by publication is a bit of a hot mess, no?

-In this reading order, we’re going to arrange everything by series, keeping novellas and books in order of publication within the series themselves.
+For that reason, this reading order will arrange everything by series.
+So, this will keep novellas and books in order of publication within their respective series.

 Elantris